StateFarm-STEM/pyinthesky/putting-it-all-together/README.md

   - convert the pseudo code into code
 - Learn how to debug your code when things aren't working as expected

-### Extra Credit
-- functions, they help with readability and repeatable tasks

-### Working Code - I encourage you to try your best to make your own before using this code
+### Working Code - Copy and paste this into your sketch

 ```